Indraneil Sengupta

+Indraniel Sengupta ([indronil ʃenɡupto]), is an Indian actor and model who works in Hindi and Bengali films and television.

+Early life

+Sengupta was born on 8 September 1974 in Assam, India, to a Bengali Hindu family.
+He completed his education from Scottish Church College in Kolkata, India and then attended the University of London.
+Later, he started his career as a Model.

 Career

 Sengupta was a finalist of the 1999 Gladrags Manhunt Contest in which John Abraham was the winner.
 He modelled for designer Rohit Bal and worked for choreographers Marc Robinson and Achala Sachdev.
 He also appeared in commercials for the Tata Indigo Marina car, VIP Frenchie and Aquafina.

 Later, he transitioned into music videos, including those for Falguni Pathak's "Pal pal tere yaad sataye" and Jagjit Singh; one for the south Indian singer Yesudas's Hindi album; and a remix of the old film song "Koi diya jale kahin (rum pum bum)", sung by Asha Bhosle from the movie Bees Saal Baad.
-He also appeared in a television show on STAR Plus, Pyaar ke do naam...Ek Radha Ek Shyaam.
+He also appeared in a television show on Star Plus, Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam.

 In 2004, he starred in the film Shukriya: Till Death Do Us Apart which also starred Aftab Shivdasani, Shriya Saran and Anupam Kher.
 He was to act in the movie Dus but the project got shelved.

 In 2008, he played the negative role of Mohan Kanta, a British Indian army man who betrays his revolting pro-independence military regiment in the horror film 1920, written and directed by Vikram Bhatt.
-He also starred as Tushaar in the Zee TV serial Banoo Main Teri Dulhan.
+He also starred as Tushar in the Zee TV serial Banoo Main Teri Dulhan.

 He appeared with his wife in Nach Baliye 3 as a late entrant.

 He starred in Bollywood movies Mumbai Salsa and Kahaani.
-He has also done a few Bengali films.
+He also appeared in few Bengali films.
 In 2008, he starred in Janala, also starring Swastika Mukherjee and directed by Buddhadeb Dasgupta.